jackzhu2050/jackzhu2050.github.io/_posts/2022-10-08-when-we-were-orphans.md

 be around worrying nothing.

 And we also think about the moments when our parents were still young.
-It might an afternoon when you were about to go to school by riding a bicycle, father would always check the bike for you to ensure it was perfect in every piece, and tie the luggage and a bag of food tightly at the backseat of the bike, which would never fail on the way to school.
+It might be an afternoon when I was about to go to school by riding a bicycle, father would always check the bike for me to ensure it was perfect in every piece, and tie the luggage and a bag of food tightly at the backseat of the bike, which would never fail me on the way to school.
 I waived goodbye to them and they watched me till I vanished into the distance.
 Or when I got home from school after a week, mother would always prepare me a very big bowl of noodle, and watched me to eat them all.
 I couldn't wait for mom's churning the noodle, so I